elygreen/CSE360/HW4/doc/README.md

-Javadoc output for HW4.
-Main access file is index.html.
+Javadoc export output.

+index.html is the main input.